openstack/openstack-manuals/doc/hot-guide/source/basic_resources.rst

 Boot an instance from a volume
 ------------------------------

-Use the ``block_device_mapping`` property of the ``OS::Nova::Server`` resource to define a volume used to boot the instance.
+Use the ``block_device_mapping`` property of the :hotref:`OS::Nova::Server` resource to define a volume used to boot the instance.
 This property is a list of volumes to attach to the instance before its boot.

 The following example creates a bootable volume from an image, and uses it to boot an instance: